Oghma-Infinium/Ascensio/README.md

 Downloading and installing Ascensio can take a while depending on your internet connection and computer.
 To install Ascensio, complete the following steps.

-1. Open Wabbajack and click `Browse Modlists`
+1. Open Wabbajack and click `Browse Modlists`.
+Then tick the `Show Unoffical Lists` box in the top right corner.
 2. Press the download button on Ascensio and wait for it to download.
 3. Set the installation folder to be somewhere like C:\Games\Ascensio. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installing faster.
 4. Press the play button to begin.
-5. Turn on your favorite show or a nice long video essay Wabbajack does its thing.
+5. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
 Alternatively read through this readme again.
 6. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
-If the installation is unsuccessful, follow what is below or join the [discord server](https://discord.gg/WakingDreams) for support.
+If the installation is unsuccessful, follow the instructions below or join the [discord server](https://discord.gg/WakingDreams) for support.

 Sometimes Google Drive and MEGA will experience bandwidth caps, so below I have included the links to the files that require them.
 - [High Poly Head](https://drive.google.com/file/d/15_0njBUjHKidNnJPmLXEygzGVWsA3Zbq)